-The land use rating reflects population density within one-half mile of proposed stations, employment served by the line, and the share of legally binding affordability restricted (LBAR) housing in the station areas compared to the share in the surrounding county.
+The land use rating reflects population density within one-half mile of stations, employment along the line, and the share of legally binding affordability restricted (LBAR) housing in the station areas compared to the share in the surrounding county.

-- Average population density within one-half mile of all station areas is 4,300 persons per square mile, corresponding to a Medium-Low rating on FTA benchmarks.
+- Average population density within one-half mile of station areas is 4,300 persons per square mile, corresponding to a Medium-Low rating on FTA benchmarks.
 An estimated 45,000 jobs would be served by the project, which corresponds to a Medium-Low rating.
-Daily parking fees in the Renton central business district averages \$6, which rates Medium-Low.
+Daily parking fees in the Renton central business district average \$6, which corresponds to a Medium-Low rating.
 The ratio of station area to county LBAR housing is 1.30, corresponding to a Medium-Low rating. - Development along the corridor is moderately dense with residential, commercial, mixed-use, and industrial development throughout the three jurisdictions.
-Employment is clustered around the mixeduse and general commercial areas of downtown Renton, downtown Kent, and Auburn Way North.
+Employment is clustered around the mixed-use and general commercial areas of downtown Renton, downtown Kent, and Auburn Way North.
 Housing along the corridor includes single-family and multi-family residences, and manufactured home parks. - The pedestrian environment includes sidewalks along a majority of the project corridor.
 The presence of pedestrian crossings and signalization at intersections varies.